jkunze/docker-arknoid/README.md

         $ docker exec -it arknoid arknoid init 12345

-    This command generates 3 strings suitable for assignment as ARKs:
+    The next command generates 3 strings suitable for assignment as ARKs:

         $ docker exec -it arknoid arknoid mint 3

-    This command opens an interactive shell into the container:
+    The next command opens an interactive shell into the container:

         $ docker exec -it arknoid /bin/bash